jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 create-react-app yesno
 ```

 This command creates several files and folder.
-The most interesting is the `src` folder:
+The most interesting are in the `src` folder:

 ``` sh
 src/